Axe falls on 18,000 Deutsche Bank jobs in $8.3 billion reinvention

 Ratings agency Moody’s said there were “significant challenges” to executing the plan swiftly and it would keep its negative outlook on Deutsche Bank.

-“It’s a risky manoeuvre, but if it succeeds, it has the potential to bring the bank back on course,” a person close to one of the top 10 biggest shareholders said.
+“It’s a risky maneuver, but if it succeeds, it has the potential to bring the bank back on course,” a person close to one of the top 10 biggest shareholders said.

 Founded in 1870, Deutsche Bank has long been a major source of finance and advice for German companies seeking to expand abroad or raise money through the bond or equity markets.